migalvalm/look-4-stations-demo/README.md

 ### Installing

 1. Clone the repository to your local machine.
-2. Navigate to the `app` directory of the project.
-3. Install the required packages by running `npm install`.
+2. Install the required packages by running `npm install`.
-4. Start the development server by running `npm run dev`.
+3. Start the development server by running `npm run dev`.